Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Output Parameter: Pseudo-Haptic Approach with WIP

 \subsubsection{Task}

 The experimental task was divided into two parts.
-The first part was conducted using the adjustment method.
-First, the participants walked up/down a virtual hill for 5 s with an initial speed gain.
-The initial speed gains were 0.3/1.0 for uphill and 1.0/2.5 for downhill.
-Then, the participants were returned to the starting point and asked to increase/decrease speed gain with the interval of 0.07 for uphill and 0.15 for downhill.
+The first part was conducted using the method of adjustment and participants adjusted speed gain to obtain a natural walking speed.
+In the method of adjustment, there were two series regarding the speed gain.
+One series started from a relatively small speed gain and the other started from a relatively large speed gain.
+In addition, different ranges of speed gains were used for uphill and downhill.
+The initial speed gains were 0.3 or 1.0 for uphill and 1.0 or 2.5 for downhill.
+The participants walked up/down a virtual hill for 5 s with an initial speed gain.
+Then, the participants were returned to the starting point and asked to increase or decrease speed gain.
 The initial speed gains were chosen from our preliminary experiment as a range such that the adjusted values were expected not to exceed them.
-In addition, the intervals were decided to allow the participants to adjust the speed gain 10 times within the range.
+In addition, the gain could be adjusted in steps of 0.07 for uphill and 0.15 for downhill to allow the participants to adjust the speed gain 10 times within the range.
 It should be noted that the participants could continue adjusting beyond the range if they wanted.
 The participants repeated this walking and adjustment trial until they felt that their walking experience was natural: the message that was presented to the participants in the VR was: { \it ``If you feel that the latest walking speed was appropriate, pull the trigger.
 If not, press the pad to walk up/down faster/slower."} In this first part, the individualized appropriate speed gain for each condition was obtained.

 The second part was an evaluation of the virtual walking experience.
 In this part, the participants were asked to walk up/down a hill for 5 s with the individualized speed gain.
 They were then asked to answer questions evaluating their walking experiences, which are explained in Section 5.2.4.